Strasburg, Virginia: Transportation

 Strasburg is directly served by two primary highways, U.S. Route 11 and Virginia State Route 55.
 US 11 extends north and south, serving primarily as a local service road for nearby Interstate 81.
 SR 55 extends east and west, also serving primarily as a local service road for nearby Interstate 66 from Strasburg on east.
 West of Strasburg, SR 55 is concurrent with U.S. Route 48, which extends into eastern West Virginia.
 Both US 11 and SR 55 have interchanges with I-81 on the northeastern and northwestern edges of the town, respectively.
 I-81 extends northwards to the eastern panhandle of West Virginia, western Maryland, Pennsylvania, and New York state, and southwards to Tennessee.
 It also interchanges with the start of I-66 just northeast of Strasburg, which extends eastward to Washington, D.C.

-The western extension of Norfolk Southern Railway's B-Line runs through Strasburg, though that section of the line usually only sees one short local train—ranging from once a week to once a day—which stops at the R.R.
-Donnelley plant in the town.
-South of its interchange with CSX at Strasburg Junction, the line is completely dormant.
-The CSX line also receives only sporadic local traffic.
+The western extension of Norfolk Southern Railway's B-Line runs through Strasburg, though that section of the line was declared inactive after its last customer, the R.R.
+Donnelley plant in the town, closed in 2020.
+The CSX line running through the town, which it meets at Strasburg Junction, receives only sporadic local traffic.